Programs of Study

 Students are charged Southern Union's tuition rate for all courses taken at the 4-year university during concurrent enrollment (for the majority of the concurrent enrollment agreements).

 What majors are available through concurrent enrollment?

 The available degree pathways are outlined on the following concurrent enrollment pages for each of the 4-year institutions in which Southern Union has a concurrent enrollment agreement.

 How does a student get started in concurrent enrollment?

 Applications to participate are available on the following concurrent enrollment pages.
-Applications will be accepted until the program is full.
+Applications will be accepted until the published deadline or until the program is full.

 For additional information, contact Tyler Laye, Director of Academic Programs, at firstname.lastname@example.org.

 |Auburn University||Hornets on the Horizon||Concurrent Pathway with AUM|

 |Jacksonville State University||Trojan Track||Gateway to the West|